MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Communication_Compliance.md

 1. Select **Policies** then select the **Detect Financial Secrets** policy.

-1. Review the **Items pending review** for the Detect Financial Secrets policy.
+1. Select the **Pending** tab to review the pending items for the Detect Financial Secrets policy.

-    >**Note:** Please note that if the **Items pending review** count is 0, it might require additional time for your tests to be completely processed by the policy.
+    >**Note:** Please note that if the **Pending** count is 0, it might require additional time for your tests to be completely processed by the policy.
 Keep in mind that email messages can take approximately 24 hours to fully process within a policy.

-1. Select the **Detect Financial Secrets** policy to review the pending items.
-The three test emails will be in this view.

 1. Select the item with the subject **Big Secret!**.